nikhil21268/wisdomflow.me/README.md

 - `make test` – run unit tests
 - `cd mobile && npm install && npm start` – run Expo mobile app

+Database migrations require a **PostgreSQL** database.
+SQLite cannot be used because the project relies on `UUID` and vector column types which are not supported by SQLite.

 ## Deployment

 Backend is deployed on Heroku via `Procfile` and frontend is served from Vercel using `vercel.json`.